(A) Person in charge - assignment of responsibility.

 (8) Employees are using proper methods to rapidly cool time/temperature controlled for safety foods that are not held hot or are not for consumption within four hours, through daily oversight of the employees' routine monitoring of food temperatures during cooling;

-(16) The food service operation or retail food establishment shall have written procedures for employees to follow when responding to vomiting or diarrheal events that involve discharge onto surfaces in the food service operation or retail food establishment.
+(17) The food service operation or retail food establishment has written procedures for employees to follow when responding to vomiting or diarrheal events that involve discharge onto surfaces in the food service operation or retail food establishment.
 The procedures shall address the specific actions employees must take to minimize the spread of contamination and the exposure of employees, consumers, food, and surfaces to vomitus or fecal matter.

 Promulgated Under: 119.03

 Prior Effective Dates: 03/01/2001, 03/01/2005, 03/01/2009, 01/01/2013, 03/01/2016